ddelcastillof/cv/README.md

 # Academic CV

 Dynamic academic CV built with Quarto and R. Automatically pulls publications from Google Sheets and citation metrics from Google Scholar.
-The bib folder containt BibTeX files from publications imported with [Paperpile](https://paperpile.com/).
+The bib folder contains BibTeX files from publications imported with [Paperpile](https://paperpile.com/).

 ## Build